diegomontanari/42-Born2beRoot/README.md

 In summary, **Rocky Linux** is ideal for enterprise-level applications, while **Debian** is a better choice for beginners and general-purpose use, offering a more flexible and user-friendly experience.

+## 3-4) Using VirtualBox + Configuring Your Virtual Machine (VM)

+VirtualBox is open-source software that allows you to create and manage virtual machines on your computer.
+It supports a wide range of operating systems and is a popular choice for personal and professional use.
+- Download and Install VirtualBox
+- Creating a New Virtual Machine
+- Configuring the Virtual Hard Disk
+- Setting Up the VM
+*For more detailed instructions on this part, refer to the guide by fcorvaro.*